Creating a homeowners association violation letter

 As mentioned earlier, most owners who live in governed communities have a right to a hearing.
 The right to a hearing is based on a set of basic laws that apply to a number of situations.

 Owners must receive advance notice of the hearing as this gives them an opportunity to plan properly for the hearing beforehand.
-This step in the process can be quite helpful for association members who wish to tell their side of the story, which may be different from the surface level reality.
+This step in the process can be quite helpful for association members who wish to tell their side of the story, which may be different from what a neighbor reported.
 They might present new evidence that the board wasn’t aware of.

-As preparation for the hearing, the HOA should review what state law and its own bylaws state about the issue.
+As preparation for the hearing, the HOA should review what state laws, and its own bylaws, say about the issue.
 After the hearing, the onus is on the HOA board to give their final verdict on the violation notice.

 The board might choose to scrap the violation due to new evidence, or they may choose to fine the offending owner for non-compliance.